ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Predicting region

-The best model from the tuning process achieves a Top-5 accuracy of approximately 42% for the regions task, which is quite impressive given the circumstances.
-Additionally, the median distance error is around 382 km, roughly equivalent to the length of Switzerland.
-This further suggests that a larger dataset significantly impacts model performance.
+The best model from the tuning process achieves a Top-5 accuracy of approximately 42% for the region prediction task, which is quite impressive given the circumstances.
+The results further suggest that a larger dataset significantly impacts model performance and even more data could be needed.
 Considering that our predictions span the entire globe and the images we use are of very low resolution, this performance is noteworthy.

-Compared to the country task, it is evident that the larger image size increases the complexity for the model.
-This added complexity makes it extremely challenging for the model to learn additional classifications for all regions with the larger image sizes.
-To address this, a larger dataset representing this complexity would be necessary to help the model learn more patterns and make more accurate predictions.
+Compared to the country task, it is evident that the larger image size increases the complexity of the task the model.
+This added complexity makes it extremely challenging for the model to learn additional classifications for all regions with larger image sizes, especially since it is trained with less data.
+To address this, a larger dataset would help the model learn more patterns and make more accurate predictions.

 $$
 \begin{aligned}